chenchih/TechNote/CheatNote/README.md

 ```

 Step3: Check the log again
-When you chek the log, you will realize the original commit is been squashed.
+When you check the log, you will realize the original commit is been squashed.
 After squashing commit will have a brand new and different Git commit ID, please keep in mind.
 ```
 git log --graph --oneline #show log